 r.
 Two-Tier Multiple-Choice Questions

-Figure 1: Example of Two-Tier Multiple-Choice Questions (Source: Author’s creation)
+Fig. 1.
+Example of Two-Tier Multiple-Choice Questions (Source: Author’s creation)

 The two-tier multiple-choice questions are a type of objective test.
 This indicates that they typically possess only one correct response, requiring no additional assessment.
 This is an effective approach to determine whether students are understanding the subject matter.
 They also try to identify student misconceptions, as the alternative answers are based on typical misconceptions held by students (Cullinane, 2011).